ingadhoc/product/product_pricelist/README.rst

 Pricelists information on Products
 ==================================

 This modules adds a funcionality to show the price for that product for every pricelist.
-On installation it also changes sale pricelist option to "Advanced pricing based on formula"

 Installation
 ============